NYCPlanning/ud-digital-practice/content/pages/2021/02/tutorial-1-introduction-to-udtools-and-the-nyc-digital-twin/index.md

   * designers needed to "manually" (meaning, draw/model in 3d software) mass individual development sites for each of the three analysis conditions
   * then, using measurement tools available in standard modeling software, measure **each individual floor** and enter data into spreadsheets by hand to arrive at sums
-  * The entire urban design staff would sometimes be diverted with these modeling and measurement tasks for full weeks at a time
-  * Would not want to have to do that!
+  * nobody wants to do that!
 * early version of this was developed in late 2018 to automate the process

   * basic insight that zoning is "parametric" i.e. the 3d zoning envelope and therefore a RWCDS massing for a given zoning lot can be defined or at least approximated through computational rules
   * this means the desired output of this process is (theoretically) obtainable without a room full of urban designers working on the world's most boring project for two weeks
-  * using a visual programming environment called Grasshopper, which comes bundled with the Rhino 3d modeling software, David and Xun developed w working prototype of what they called the "Parametric Tool"
+  * using a visual programming environment called Grasshopper, which comes bundled with the Rhino 3d modeling software, we developed w working prototype of the "Parametric Tool"
   * developed and tested alongside three neighborhood studies:

     * Bushwick